 The worksheet in the video is here:

-and three more versions of random pelmanism are here:
+and four more versions of random pelmanism are here:

 20 more classic (or new classic) TEFL card games in a new article of mine on the topic here and more TEFLtastic classics here.
-Should anyone want to make or have already made similar videos demonstrating any of those will be happy to link to them from here, because unlike what it says in the vid doubt I’ll ever get round to doing the rest…
+Should anyone want to make or have already made similar videos demonstrating any of those games, I will be happy to link to them from here, because unlike what it says in the vid, I doubt I’ll ever get round to doing the rest…